-Location UTM Coordina tes (Zone 10U)
+Location UTM Coordinates (Zone 10U)

 Location Easting Northing

 Anderson Lake Outflow 548257 5615092

 Seton Lake Inflow 555399 5618909

 Seton Lake Mid 560750 5615572

 Seton Lake Outflow 569664 5613606

-The samplers were loaned to the project by Chris Perrin (Limnotek) and consisted of two open PVC tubes (dimensions: 40 cm long x 11 cm inside diameter) mounted side-by-side with metal brackets (Photo 2.1).
+The samplers were loaned to the project by Chris Perrin (Limnotek) and consist of two open PVC tubes (dimensions: 40 cm long x 11 cm inside diameter) mounted side-by-side with metal brackets (Photo 2.1).
 Removable sampling cups (Photo 2.1 inset; 12 cm long x 11 cm inside diameter) were mounted to the bottom of each tube with a rubber gasket and two adjustable hose clamps.
 The top of each tube was fitted with a course plastic grate to keep large organic materials (e.g., leaves, etc.) out of the sample.
 The samplers were suspended vertically in the water column by two lines: one extended up to a submerged float, and the other extended down to a concrete anchor on the lake bottom.

-Photo 2.1 Sedimentation sampler deployed in Seton and Anderson lakes since Year 4 (2016).
+Photo 2.1 Sedimentation sampler deployed year-round in Seton and Anderson lakes since Year 4 (2016).
 The sampling cup from which the sediment sample was collected is shown (inset).

-For Year 6, the samplers were continuously deployed for the entire year, other than the dates they were retrieved for sample collection (Seton Lake = 1 May, 19 July and 14 September 2018; Anderson Lake = 22 May, 20 July, and 13 September 2018).
-On each retrieval date, the samplers were pulled up from the sampling depth and lifted into the boat; care was taken to maintain the vertical orientation so the collected sample was not disturbed or lost.
+As in previous years, the samplers were continuously deployed for the entire year in 2019, other than the dates they were retrieved for sample collection (i.e., Seton Lake = 25 April, 17 July and 23 October 2019; Anderson Lake = 1 June, 9 August, and 24 October 2019).
+On each retrieval date, the samplers were pulled up from the sampling depth and lifted into the boat; care was taken to maintain the vertical orientation of the tubes so the collected sample was not disturbed or lost.
 Once the samplers were secured in the boat, a hand pump, fitted with suction and discharge hoses, was used to draw the water in the tubes down to below the level of the rubber gasket at the top of the sampling cup.
 Then the sampling cup was removed and the water level was drawn further down with the pump to the top of the sediment layer, taking care not to disturb the collected sample.
-The remaining water and sediment sample was poured into a sample jar labelled with the sample date, location, and replicate number (tube 1 or 2).
+The remaining water and sediment sample was poured into a sample jar labelled with the sample date, location, and replicate number (i.e., tube 1 or 2).
 The bottom of the cup was scraped with a plastic spoon and all remaining sample was rinsed into the sample jar using a wash bottle.
 Following sample collection, the sample jars were sealed with water-tight lids.

-Once the sample had been collected, the tubes and sampling cups were scrubbed with pipe brushes to clean off algae and any other residual material to ensure they were clean to start the next sample period.
+Once the sample was collected, the tubes and sampling cups were scrubbed with pipe brushes to clean off algae and any other residual material to ensure they were clean to start the next sample period.
 The samplers were then reassembled for re-deployment in approximately the same position and depth as previous.
-Once the boat was manoeuvered into position (based on GPS coordinates and the length of the line tethered to shore), the anchor was lowered over the side, the tubes were allowed to slowly fill with water, and then the float was submerged as the sampler slowly lowered back to its sampling depth.
+Once the boat was manoeuvred into position (based on GPS coordinates and the length of the line tethered to shore), the anchor was lowered over the side, the tubes were allowed to slowly fill with water, and then the float was submerged as the sampler slowly lowered back to its sampling depth.